den01-python-programming/exercise-5-10-comparing-apartments/README.md

 ## Comparing sizes

-Create a method `larger_than(self, compared)` that returns true if the apartment object whose method is called has a larger total area than the apartment object that is being compared.
+Create a method `larger_than(self, other)` that returns true if the apartment object whose method is called has a larger total area than the apartment object that is being compared.

 An example of how the method should work: